Skip to main content

 • Whether the system is a streaming parent or child

-If you want to organize your systems without manually creating host labels, try the automatic labels in some of the features below.
+If you want to organize your systems without manually creating host labels, try the automatic labels in some features below.
 You can see them under http://HOST-IP:19999/api/v1/info, beginning with an underscore _.

 {